AnyaLeung/Rust_Compiler/README.md

 # Compiler Design
 * Project in ntust, with book Compilers: Principles, Techniques, and Tools.
 * Platform: Ubuntu 16.04LTS
-* Mainly implement front-end part in a RUST compiler.
+* Mainly implement front-end part in a Rust compiler.
 (~~writing scanner part
   now~~
 * Use lex & yacc.